M2MCloud/AzureIotWorkshop/HOL1/readme.md

 ### Use Azure IoT Hub to manage a IoT Asset

-We need to register a Device with the newly created IoT Hub so the hub can authorise the connect and send requests from and to the Device.
+We need to register a Device with the newly created IoT Hub to authorise Device connect and message requests.

 1. Navigate to the newly create IoT Hub ("Resource Groups -> "censis-workshop" -> "name of your iot hub")

 1. Click on "Device Explorer on the left hand side menu

 1. Click on "Add Device"

     ![go to the device explorer](content/DeviceExplorerCreateNewDevice.png)

 1. Give the Device a unique identifier that will allow the IoT Hub to identifiy this Device.
 Copy the Device unique identifier and paste the string value into Notepad - we'll use this value in a moment.

 1. Click on "Save" to create the Device

     ![add a new device](content/DeviceExplorerAddDevice.png)